Consensys/doc.rollups/docs/Reference/JSON-RPC.md

 # ConsenSys Rollups API methods

-## pazkp_createAccount
+## `pazkp_createAccount`

 Creates an account on the rollup.

 !!! tip

-    You need to wait for the account to finalized on the blockchain before creating money orders.
+    You need to wait for the account to be finalized on the blockchain before creating money orders.

     Use [`pazkp_findAccountByPublicKey`](#pazkp_findAccountByPublicKey) to obtain the account ID and determine whether the account is ready to use.